Turkey Economic Outlook

 Trade relations:Turkey entered a customs union with the European Union in 1995, though the union does not cover agricultural products.
 Further economic integration with the EU has been paralyzed for years due to fears in Western capitals about migration and the rule of law, and is like to remain so in the coming years.

-Unorthodox economic policies:In recent years, monetary policy has been extremely loose due to President Erdogan's preference for low interest rates.
-This has translated into a collapsing lira and some of the world's highest inflation rates, which have weighed on purchasing power and investor sentiment.
-That said, monetary policy has become more conventional since Erdogan's May 2023 election win, with interest rates more than quadrupling between May and December 2023.
+Unorthodox economic policies:In the years before President Erdogan's May 2023 election win, monetary policy was extremely loose due to his preference for low interest rates.
+This has translated into a collapsing lira and some of the world's highest inflation rates, which weighed on purchasing power and investor sentiment.
+Monetary policy became more conventional after the election, with interest rates more than quintupling between May 2023 and March 2024.
+That said, Turkey continues to have some of the world’s highest inflation rates.

 Economic challenges:Apart from extremely high inflation and a lack of confidence in the local currency, Turkey also suffers from rule of law concerns.
 The country has become more authoritarian in recent years, with political power tightly concentrated with the President.
 Moreover, a large and persistent current account deficit, low international reserves and large foreign currency liabilities mean there is a risk of a balance of payments crisis.